 And then there’s also our organization, the LGBT Chamber.
-I’ve been thinking about my former friend and mentor Brian these past few weeks, and I’m sure he would’ve wanted us to keep on doing the work for diversity and inclusion.
+I’ve been thinking about my late friend and mentor Brian these past few weeks, and I’m sure he would’ve wanted us to keep on doing the work for diversity and inclusion.

 Again, this isn’t some sort of megalomanic heroism, but there’s that nagging feeling that the work isn’t done yet.

 Joshua Rothman, in his recent New Yorker article, observes: “Still, there will be moments when, for good or for ill, we feel confronted by our unrealized possibilities; they may even, through their persistence, shape us.”

 Frankly, the thought of the unlived life—or lives—is something that terrifies me.
 When I was younger I told myself that I would try to live the maximum human experience.
 I didn’t plan the specifics of that childhood promise, and now that I’m older, I feel it’s a bit naive to think it’s possible.